What Does LED Tape Do?

 LED strip or LED tape is a versatile lighting solution that provides endless possibilities.
 Let me start by explaining what it actually is:

 There are three main types of LED strips; the first is none waterproof.
 This version is the most basic and fragile as the LEDs are placed on a piece of card or plastic without any cover to protect them.
-The second type silicone coated, this is waterproof and rated at IP65.
+The second type is silicone or gel coated, this is waterproof and rated at IP65.
 This version is made up of a similar row of LEDs but is covered by a clear, thin silicone layer.
-The silicone version is not self adhesive, when sticking this to a surface, double sided tape or an adhesive must be used.
-The third version, which in my opinion is the best, is the epoxy coated LED strip.
-This version provides greater protection as the LEDs are sealed and set into the epoxy resin.
-This version is waterproof, rated at IP65 and self adhesive.
-The epoxy version infuses the best assets of the other LED strips.
+The third version is fully sealed to IP68 and is water resistant; it is mainly used outdoors.
+This version provides greater protection as the LEDs are sealed in a silicone coating.

 These variants are only the construction of the lighting strips.
 Within the strips there are many types of LED chips that could be used, ranging from smaller dimmer chips to larger brighter chips.
 When larger chips are used, the strip needs to be wider to house them.
 The LED chips that are used in strip lights are called SMD which stands for surface mount device.